Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Hypoleucis

-A small Afrotropical genus containing four species, all being recorded from Uganda with two being sampled from Semuliki: Hypoleucis tripunctata and H. dacena.
-Only H. tripunctata was recorded in the official species checklist (Forbes, 2018).
-The species H. ophiusa has been recorded from the DRC Ituri Forest and its distribution would be expected to extend to the park while O. sophia has only been recorded at Budongo Forest, a submontane forest around 190km north-east of Semuliki.
+A small Afrotropical genus containing four species, all being recorded from Uganda with three being recorded from Semuliki: Hypoleucis tripunctata, H. dacena and H. ophiusa.
+Only H. tripunctata was recorded in the official species list (Forbes, 2018).
+The unrecorded species O. sophia has only been recorded at Budongo Forest, a submontane forest around 190km north-east of Semuliki.

-Hypoleucis tripunctata and H. dacena (waiting on field images)
+Hypoleucis tripunctata, H. dacena and H. ophiusa (waiting on field images)

 Genus Andronymus

-An Afrotropical genus containing 14 species, with six recorded from Uganda and two from Semuliki: Andronymus neander and A. gander.
-Only one species was recorded in the Semuliki butterfly checklist, A. gander being an additional record (detail from Genus Andronymus, Williams 2021)
+An Afrotropical genus containing 14 species, with six recorded from Uganda and three from Semuliki: Andronymus neander, A. gander and A. caesar.
+Only one species was detailed in the Semuliki butterfly checklist (Forbes, 2018): A neander.
+Seven species have been recorded from the Ituri Forest and Semliki Valley DRC and targeted sampling would no doubt increase this genus representation at Semuliki.

-Andronymus neander and A. gander (waiting on field images)
+Andronymus neander and A. caesar (waiting on field images)

 Genus Zophopetes

-An Afrotropical genus containing seven species, with four recorded from Uganda and two from Semuliki: Zophopetes dysmephila and Z. nobilior.
-The two Ugandan species not so far recorded from Semuliki: Zophopetes ganda and Z. quaternata have been recorded in the DRC Ituri Forest and DRC Semliki Valley respectively, so with targeted sampling would likely be found in the park.
+An Afrotropical genus containing seven species, with four recorded from Uganda and these four species also recorded from Semuliki: Zophopetes dysmephila, Z. nobilor, Z. ganda and Z. cerymica; the latter two species being additional records to the Forbes (2018) Semuliki species list publication.
+The Ugandan species not so far recorded from Semuliki: Zophopetes quaternata has been recorded from the DRC Semliki Valley, so with targeted sampling would likely be found in the park.

-Zophopetes dysmephila and Z. nobilior (waiting on field images)
+Zophopetes dysmephila, Z. cerymica, Z. nobilor and Z. ganda (waiting on field images)

 Tribe Baorini